sathishsathish31/sathishsathish31/README.md

 ## 🚀 About Me
 - 🎓 Final year B.Sc.
 Computer Science student
-- 📊 Aspiring Data Analyst with a strong interest in business insights
+- 📊 Aspiring Data Analyst with a strong interest in Make Useful insights
 - 📚 Currently learning and practicing **SQL, Excel, Power BI, and Python**
 - 📈 Enjoy creating dashboards that tell stories with data
 - 💬 Always eager to collaborate and learn from real-world projects